Mortgage Questions and Answers, Florida

 We do not believe in guesswork.
 We believe in education and transparency.

-Pre-qualification is an estimate based on basic information.Pre-approval is more accurate and includes a credit check and document review.
-A pre-approval carries more weight with sellers and real estate agents.
+Pre-qualification is an estimate based on basic information.
+Pre-approval is verified and documented.
+Pre-approval carries more weight with sellers and real estate agents because it confirms financial eligibility, not just estimates.